meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ### Understanding updates

-Updates returns the following information:
+All updates return the following information:

 - **status**: The state of the operation (enqueued, processed, or failed).
 - **updateId**: The id of the update.
 - **type**: The type of the operation.
 - **enqueuedAt**: The date at which the operation has been added to the queue.

+Updates which have already been processed may also return the following fields:

+- **duration**: The number of seconds taken to complete the operation.
-- **processedAt**: The date at which the operation has been processed.
+- **processedAt**: The date at which the operation has been processed (only if operation has already completed).

 ### Examples